Guidelines For Surrogacy For Applying Passports!!

 During the past four years our legal team has learnt the process involved in applying for these passports and now they can safely say that they are well versed with the process.

-Similarly there are different application process for different countries like canada, Uk, Spain, Brazil etc. For countries where the process is not outlined clearly our lawyers or the intended parents themselves write to the respective consulates before entering into a surrogacy agreement.
+Similarly, there are a different application process for different countries like Canada, Uk, Spain, Brazil etc. For countries where the process is not outlined clearly our lawyers or the intended parents themselves write to the respective consulates before entering into a surrogacy agreement.

 Some consulates take less time to issue passports for the newborns(usa-2 weeks)some take an abnormally long time-UK-(2 to 6 months) since they have different process if the Surrogate mother is single and a different process if she is married.